swallowcamel/nancywiki/Async.md

+## .NET 4.5 Targeting

+If you're getting the error:

+`Operator '+=' cannot be applied to operands of type 'Nancy.BeforePipeline' and 'lambda expression' Cannot convert lambda expression to type 'Nancy.BeforePipeline' because it is not a delegate type`

+Confirm that your project is targeting .NET 4.5 before starting to use the async/await keywords.

 ## Syntax

 Both the Before/After pipelines, and the main route delegates, can be specified as async.
 The syntax is *almost* identical to the sync code, but with the following changes: